Deltares/ra2ce/docs/user_guide/user_guide.rst

 ======================================================   =====================

 **Single link redundancy**
-This analysis removes each link of the network one at a time.
-For each disrupted link, a redundancy analysis is performed.
-It identifies the best existing alternative route or, if there is no redundancy, the lack of alternative routes.
+With this analysis, you gain insight into the criticality of the network.
+A redundancy analysis is performed for each seperate link.
+It identifies the best existing alternative route if that particular edge would be disrupted.
+If there is no redundancy, it identifies the lack of alternative routes.
 This is performed sequentially, for each link of the network.
-The redundancy of each link is expressed in total distance or time for the alternative route, difference in distance/time between the alternative route and the original route (additional distance/time), and if there is an alternative route available, or not.
+The redundancy of each link is expressed in 1) total distance or total time for the alternative route, 2) difference in distance/time between the alternative route and the original route, 3) and if there is an alternative route available, or not.

 **Multi-link redundancy**
-This analysis removes multiple disrupted links of the network.
-The disrupted links are indicated with an overlay of a hazard map and a threshold for disruption.
-For example, for flooding, the threshold could be a maximum of 0.5 m water on a road segment.
-For each disrupted link, a redundancy analysis is performed that identifies the best existing alternative route or, if there is no redundancy, the lack of alternative routes.
-The redundancy of each link is expressed in total distance or time for the alternative route, difference in distance/time between the alternative route and the original route (additional distance/time), and if there is an alternative route available, or not.
+This analysis can be performed when there is a hazard map.
+The hazard map indicates which links are disrupted.
+The analysis removes multiple disrupted links of the network.
+For each disrupted link, a redundancy analysis is performed that identifies the best existing alternative route.
+If there is no redundancy, the lack of alternative routes is specified.
+The redundancy of each link is expressed in 1) total distance or time for the alternative route, 2) difference in distance/time between the alternative route and the original route (additional distance/time), and 3) whether there is an alternative route available, or not.
+The user can specify the threshold (in meters) to indicate when a network is considered disrupted.
+For example, for flooding, the threshold could be a maximum of 0.5 m water on a network segment.
+Network segments with water depths < 0.5m will then not be considered as flooded.

 **Origin-Destination, defined OD couples**
-This analysis finds the shortest (distance-weighed) or quickest (time-weighed) route between all Origins and all Destinations input by the user.
+This analysis finds the shortest (distance-weighed) or quickest (time-weighed) route between all Origins and all Destinations inputted by the user, with and without disruption.

-**Origin-Destination, defined origins to closest destinations** This analysis finds the shortest (distance-weighed) or quickest (time-weighed) route from all Origins to the closest Destinations input by the user.
+**Origin-Destination, defined origins to closest destinations** This analysis finds the shortest (distance-weighed) or quickest (time-weighed) route from all Origins to the closest Destinations inputted by the user, with and without disruption.

 **Isolated locations**
 This analysis finds the sections of the network that are fully isolated from the rest of the network (also named disconnected islands), because of network disruption due to a hazard.

 Initialization file templates
 ++++++++++++++++++++++++++++++

+Below are all possible input parameters a user can specify.
+However, there are different combinations of parameters required for different purposes.
+Use the :ref:`examplse` to get familiair with the different possible combinations to call RA2CE-functionality.

 **network.ini**
 ::